 At face value, yelp seems to be a reputable review site.
+Please, beware of Yelp for choosing your plastic surgeon.
 Unfortunately, the community must beware of yelp because of its unethical standards.
 They claim to be an ethical review site, but they are immoral and driven only by their motivation to make money.
 Their immortality and money-driven motivation are inherent in their review presentation process and advertising policy.

 This is apparent once you realize that the cherry-pick the reviews that they want you to see.
 If you are a Yelp user, you will observe that there are recommended and not recommended reviews.
 How interesting is this!
 Why would you think that some reviews are more important than others?
 Secondly, the reviews are not chronologically ordered.
 Why do you think that would be so?

 Beware of Yelp Especially When Choosing Your Plastic Surgeon

 The bottom line is that Yelp will artificially promote better reviews for its vendors that pay them money.
 The more money you pay them, the more positive reviews will be moved up to the more visible, recommended review list.